Death toll from Pakistan mosque suicide bombing rises to 88

 Associated Press

-PESHAWAR, Pakistan (AP) — The death toll from a suicide bombing at a mosque in northwestern Pakistan rose to 88 on Tuesday, officials said.
-The assault, on a Sunni mosque inside a major police facility, was one of the deadliest attacks on Pakistani security forces in recent years.
+PESHAWAR, Pakistan (AP) — The death toll from a suicide bombing in northwestern Pakistan rose to 88 on Tuesday.
+The attack, on a Sunni mosque inside a major police facility, was one of the deadliest targeting Pakistani security forces in recent years.

-More than 300 worshippers were praying in the mosque in the city of Peshawar, with more approaching, when the bomber set off his explosives vest on Monday morning.
-The blast ripped through the mosque, killing and injuring scores and also blew off a part of the roof.
+More than 300 worshippers were praying in the mosque in the city of Peshawar, with more approaching, when the bomber set off his explosives vest on Monday morning, officials said.
+The blast ripped through the mosque, killing and injuring scores, and blowing off part of the roof.

 What was left of the roof then caved in, injuring many more, according to Zafar Khan, a police officer.
 Rescuers had to remove mounds of debris to reach worshippers still trapped under the rubble.

-It was not clear how the bomber was able to slip into the walled compound in a high-security zone with other government buildings and get to the mosque — an indication of a major security lapse.
+It was not clear how the bomber was able to reach the mosque, which is in a walled compound, in a high security zone with other government buildings.

-The investigation will show “how the terrorist entered the mosque,” said Ghulam Ali, the provincial governor in the Khyber Pakhtunkhwa province, where Peshawar is the capital.
+The investigation will show “how the terrorist entered the mosque,” said Ghulam Ali, the provincial governor in the Khyber Pakhtunkhwa province, of which Peshawar is the capital.

 “Yes, it was a security lapse,” he added.